 IACP/MCCA/NSA/MCSA Joint support for nibrs

-The International Association of Chiefs of Police (IACP), Major Cities Chiefs Association (MCCA), National Sheriffs' Association (NSA), and the Major County Sheriffs' Association (MCSA) released a joint position statement supporting modernizing crime reporting, updating data to be collected to more accurately reflect current crime and related activities, the transition of the FBI Uniform Crime Reporting (UCR) program for all law enforcement agencies to the National Incident-Based Reporting System (NIBRS), and retirement of the Summary Reporting System (SRS).
+The International Association of Chiefs of Police (IACP), Major Cities Chiefs Association (MCCA), National Sheriffs' Association (NSA), and the Major County Sheriffs' Association (MCSA) released a joint statement supporting modernizing crime reporting, updating data to be collected to more accurately reflect current crime and related activities, the transition of the FBI Uniform Crime Reporting (UCR) program for all law enforcement agencies to the National Incident-Based Reporting System (NIBRS), and retirement of the Summary Reporting System (SRS).
 This joint statement of support, issued on August 26, 2015, can be found HERE.
+In addition to this joint statement of support, the IACP approved a resolution Modernizing Nationwide Crime Reporting and Updating Data to be Collected to More Accurately Reflect Current Crime and Other Data, Such as Use of Force By and Against Police.
+This resolution, which was sponsored by the Research Advisory Committee, Victim Services Committee, CJIS Committee, and Communications & Technology Committee, can be found HERE.

 UNIFORM CRIME REPORTING